This London Stock Is Soaring on Uranium Discovery – Here’s Why This Could Just Be The Start

 That’s where mining companies and their undervalued stocks enter the picture.

-Its crown jewel, the Black Schist Project in Finland, spans over 700 km² and sits near Europe’s only primary nickel mine.
+Meanwhile in Europe, the Black Schist Project in Finland, spans over 700 km² and sits near Europe’s only primary nickel mine.
 It already has a defined resource: over 57 million tonnes of nickel, zinc, copper, and cobalt.

 In Norway, it owns the RÃ¥na Project, an old nickel-producing district with modern exploration underway.